Are These 4 Preconceived Notions Holding You Back?

 For example, put a genius who is quiet and shy next to a person who is loud, confident, and talkative.
 Our unconscious bias will likely tell us to listen to the person who is smiling and speaking at a loud volume.
 We often mistake confidence for intelligence due to our preconceived notions.

 Sometimes we lack confidence in our own intelligence because of our educational background.
-We feel less qualified or not smart enough because we don’t have the “right” degree.
+We feel less qualified or not smart enough because we don’t have a degree, or the “right” degree.

 If you’re truly unhappy with your education, you can always enroll in online courses and workshops to give yourself the extra edge you think you’re missing.